 The foundation believes in the importance of supporting exhibitions in many settings: at established institutions and among emerging art scene protagonists.

-Museums, art centres and non-commercial exhibition venues with a physical location.
+Museums, art centres and non-commercial exhibition venues with a physical location in Denmark.

 Application deadline